w564791/kubernets_gitbook/1bu-shu-zhi-nan/13-nodebu-shu/shi-yong-calico.md

     ---
     ..........
           containers:
-            # Runs calico
-    ode container on each Kubernetes node.
+            # Runs calico/node container on each Kubernetes node.
 This
             # container programs network policy and routes on each
             # host.
             - name: calico-node
-              image: quay.io/calico
+              image: quay.io/calico/node:v3.0.4
-    ode:v3.0.4
               env:
                 # The location of the Calico etcd cluster.
                 - name: ETCD_ENDPOINTS